The Encyclopedia of American Songs and Musicals

 performing Alvin P., Sara & Maybelle Carter) – Lonesome valley 2:42 (A.P.
 Carter)

 18 The Carters acquired some popularity since the release of their first record.
 The trio including Alvin P. Carter (violin), his wife Sara (autoharp) and their sister-in-law Maybelle (guitar) specialized in a folk register inspired by the traditional song of the "Mountain".
-They show a quite remarkable originality within a musical universe dominated by jazz and more locally blues by revitalizing in their way a stylistic repertoire inherited from past generations.
+They show a quite remarkable originality within a musical universe mostly in the grip of jazz and more locally blues by revitalizing in their way a stylistic repertoire inherited from past generations.

 06 – Charley Patton (Bolton (MS) 1891 - Indianola (MS) 1934) – Dry well blues 3:21 (Patton)

 Called the "Father of the Delta Blues", Charley Patton is 40 years old in 1931.
 They say that he also has some Cherokee blood.
-He learnt during his youth the guitar with Henri Sloan, a semi legendary figure of the Delta and was made a solid reputation in his native Mississippi by handling this instrument with an incredible virtuosity.
+He learnt during his youth the guitar with Henri Sloan, a semi legendary figure of the Delta and was made a big name in his native Mississippi by handling this instrument with an incredible virtuosity.

 Peppery, rough, instinctive, he plays mainly in juke joints where people press to clap to the stunts he performs with his guitar and the amazing sounds he manages to extract.
 His modest fees will never allow him however to take out of poverty.